hollyabrams/capstone-project-1/PROPOSAL.md

 ### APPROACH
 #### Collection and Organization of Data
-I will collect and organize the data obtained from the Disney API into a centralized database.
+The main source of data will be obtained from the Disney API.
+I will also organize User Registration and Feedback into a centralized database.
 #### Website Development
 I will build a database-driven website using Python, Flask, Jinja, SQLAlchemy, WTForms, etc. to present the data in a clear and easy-to-use format.
 #### Advanced Search and Filtering